Peugeot Partner van review

 On the road, the Peugeot Partner is night-and-day when compared to the old model.
 Where that van was choppy and bouncy and not much fun, the latest model rides well and is fairly engaging.
 Part of the reason for this is the iCockpit cabin layout, which adds a small steering wheel to give the Partner a sportier touch.

-The smaller BlueHDi 75 and 100 engines come with a five-speed manual.
-These don't have the urgency of the 130 engine, and they're noisier, too, so are more suited to leisurely driving, especially as the gearing is widely spaced, so acceleration isn't that brisk.
+The smaller BlueHDi 75 and 100 engines are still decent, but not quite as punchy.
+They come with a five-speed manual gearbox, and the widely spaced ratios mean they don't have the urgency of the 130 engine.
+They're noisier, too, so are more suited to leisurely driving, especially since acceleration isn't that brisk.
 However, the 100 offers the best mix of power and economy if you want the best balance between the two.